dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

 # NextiaJD experiments

-These experiments are packaged in a JAR file and is designed to work with `spark-submit` and NextiaJD.
-For all experiments of NextiaJD we are going to use the same JAR and can be downloaded from [here]( https://mydisk.cs.upc.edu/s/WPp7ApMzeyPc7sX/download)

-This JAR contains three main classes:

-*  **NextiaJD_evaluation** will compute the predictive accuracy: generates the discovery and time execution for the testbed
-*  **EvaluateDiscovery** Confusion matrix generator: generates the confusion matrices  and their metrics for the state-of-the-art
-*  **SemanticNS** will performa discovery for the semantic non-sytactic relationships
+Here you can performed the predictive accuracy for NextiaJD and compare the result with the state-of-the-art.

 ## Prerequisites

 * NextiaJD.
 To see how to install NextiaJD [check this page](https://github.com/dtim-upc/NextiaJD#installation).
 * The spark-submit script.
-You can find this scrip in your Spark installation under bin folder e.g $SPARK_HOME/bin
+You can find this script in your Spark installation under the bin folder e.g $SPARK_HOME/bin
-* A testbed generated for the experiment.
-See [here](https://github.com/dtim-upc/NextiaJD/tree/nextiajd_v3.0.1/sql/nextiajd/experiments) for more information.
+* A testbed provided for the experiment.
+See [this link](https://github.com/dtim-upc/NextiaJD/tree/nextiajd_v3.0.1/sql/nextiajd/experiments) for more information.
+* [NextiaJD_experiments.jar](https://mydisk.cs.upc.edu/s/WPp7ApMzeyPc7sX/download).
+This JAR should be run with `spark-submit` and we will use the following classes:
+    *  **NextiaJD_evaluation** will compute the predictive accuracy: generates the discovery and time execution for the testbed
+    *  **EvaluateDiscovery** Confusion matrix generator: generates the confusion matrices  and their metrics for the state-of-the-art

 ## Running Predictive accuracy

 To run this experiment, you need to execute the class **NextiaJD_evaluation** from the [JAR]( https://mydisk.cs.upc.edu/s/WPp7ApMzeyPc7sX/download).
-This class have the following arguments:
+You can see below the parameters needed for this class.

 | Parameter           | Required | Description                                                                                                 |